-We recognise the need to work towards greater gender pay parity in all four pay quartiles, with particular emphasis on the lower quartile Q1.
-Q1 has the highest female representation in our business, many of whom work in our Service sector and on a part time basis.
-However, Q1 is where we also see a more even split of genders.
+We recognise the need to work towards greater gender pay parity in all 4 pay quartiles, with particular emphasis on the lower quartile Q1.
+Q1 has the highest percentage female representation in our business, many of whom work in our Service sector and on a part time basis, however for the first time the balance has moved to a majority of males in this quartile and consequently we have seen an increase of women across the lower middle, upper middle and upper quartiles.

-We are currently developing career pathways to facilitate progression in this and other career fields.
-In addition, we regularly benchmark pay, and review pay bands as necessary to ensure that we offer fair and competitive remuneration that supports progression.
+This reflects our commitment to benchmarking pay and reviewing pay bands regularly to ensure that we offer fair and competitive remuneration that supports progression.

-Our 2023/24 Pay Gap Action Plan
+Our 2024/25 Pay Gap Action Plan